 Unfortunately it's not as stable or as robust as the 70S.

-Yellow vs. purple color choice aside, with Blade you will get the customary good product support & after-sales help should you need it.
+Yellow vs. purple color choice; with Blade you will get the customary good product support & after-sales help should you need it.
 Either from the hobby shop you purchased your 70S from, or from Horizon Hobby's technical support team.

 With Esky, depending of course where you purchase it, you usually get squat for support!
 Most Esky 150 V2's are available from the usual online Chinesium sources.
 You may get them for $10 bucks less than a 70S from the local hobby shop, but you will likely be on your own afterward.

-Naturally the two main reasons to choose the Esky 150 would be to get the XP version to use different radio protocols; or to get the F150 V2 if you have always wanted a micro sized scale Airwolf to fly around the house.
+Naturally the main reasons to choose the Esky 150 would be to get the XP version to use different radio protocols; or to get the F150 V2 if you have always wanted a micro sized scale Airwolf to fly around the house.
 I wouldn't know a thing about that desire ;-)